Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Experiments

 In practical application scenarios, victims can employ adversarial robust models to defend against adversarial attacks.
 Consequently, it becomes crucial to evaluate the performance of adversarial attacks on these robust models.
 In this study, we generate adversarial examples on the LFW dataset using MF as the surrogate model and assess the performance of various attacks on the adversarial robust models.
-The results are presented in \cref{tab:cmpare_in_adv_robust_m}.

-\cref{tab:cmpare_in_adv_robust_m} illustrates that the inclusion of our proposed method leads to improvements in both dodging and impersonation performance.
+The results are presented in Figure \ref{fig:asr_on_adv_robust_models}.
+The letters following the en dash represent the surrogate models, with `I', `F', and `M' corresponding to IR152$^{adv}$, FaceNet$^{adv}$, and MF$^{adv}$, respectively.
+Figure \ref{fig:asr_on_adv_robust_models} illustrates that the inclusion of our proposed method leads to improvements in both dodging and impersonation performance.
 These results serve as evidence of the effectiveness of our proposed method on adversarial robust models.

+JPEG compression is a widely adopted method for image compression during transmission, concurrently acting as a defense mechanism against adversarial examples.
+To assess the effectiveness of our proposed attack under JPEG compression, we utilize DI as the baseline attack and MF as the surrogate model, evaluating the attack performance on ArcFace and CurricularFace models with experimental settings consistent with those described in Table \ref{tab:compare_study}.
+The results are illustrated in Figure \ref{fig:jpeg_compress_study}.
+These results demonstrate that across varying levels of JPEG compression, our proposed attack method consistently outperforms the baseline attack, thereby highlighting its effectiveness under JPEG compression.

+The experimental results on negative cosine similarity loss, Sibling-Attack, and LGC are presented \textit{in the supplementary}.